 So, the first lesson is that Chat GPT has no idea how to solve problems.
 It might mimic to perfection others who know, but that is a poor substitution for actual skill and analytic ability.
 For that matter, a parrot can mimic a mathematician’s speech but claim that it now knows its mathematics, and people will look at you strangely!
 Content and form are two completely separate beasts!
 In his book, “Surely You Are Joking Mr. Feynman!”, the brilliant, quirky, and highly entertaining XX-century physicist Richard Feynman calls people who confuse content and form Cargo Cult Scientists. #Don’tBeCargoCultScientist!

 So, if you are a student in the sciences, beware!
-In enrolling in a class, you paid for access and human touch, not merely content.
-You could get the content from ChatGPT or Khan Academy for free.
+In enrolling in a class, you paid for access to a human, not merely to content.
+The content is after all freely available on the Internet.
+You could get it easily from ChatGPT or on Khan Academy for free.
 Take advantage of having access to a human being and insist your instructor give you explanations in class.
 If they cannot beat ChatGPT or Khan Academy, drop the class and get your money back.
 But, if they do better (and they should!), make the most of it.
 Access to a creative and intelligent human being is fast becoming the most valuable commodity these days. #AnalyticAbilityBeatsContent!